dhruvvv-sh/Lattice/README.md

 postgresql://postgres:postgres@localhost:5432/lattice
 ```

-Uploaded objects are stored in the local `storage/` directory through a bind mount, and database files are stored in the Docker volume `postgres_data`.
+Uploaded object shards are stored under `storage/cluster/` through a bind mount, and database files are stored in the Docker volume `postgres_data`.

 To stop the containers: